 Ex teacher, turned booze enthusiast, formerly of Tinker Gin, flies solo.
-March 2019 saw the bottling of the first first small batch, having smashed in all the credit credit cards to make it happen.
-Fuelled by passion and sincerity (and gin).
+March 2019 saw the bottling of the first first small batch, having abused all possible credit cards to make it happen.
+Fuelled by passion, sincerity and a load of gin.

 The Full Rascal

-Based in south Liverpool, I was a music teacher in a college, and in a band called Random Hand, based in Keighley, West Yorkshire.
-While in Keighley with the band, one weekend I worked on a bar at Leeds Corn Exchange, for an up and coming event company, Gin Festival.
-I’d never worked a bar before, but it was an awakening to see how many gins existed, at least 50 on the bars.
-Before then I knew about 3.
+Based in south Liverpool, I was a music teacher in a college, also in a band called Random Hand, based in Keighley, West Yorkshire.
+While in Keighley one weekend I ended up working on a bar at Leeds Corn Exchange, for an up and coming event company, Gin Festival.
+I’d never worked a bar before, primarily it was an awakening seeing how many gins existed – at least 50 on the bars then.
+Before I knew about 3.
 My booze background was more wine / whiskey.
-I was lucky enough to have spent a lot of time in the south of France when I was younger tasting lots of wine and getting in to flavour, but I had no idea gin could be as complex, nor did I realise that the gin world was set for world domination!
+I was lucky enough to have spent a lot of time in the south of France when I was younger tasting/drinking lots of wine and getting in to flavour.
+I had no idea gin could be as complex though, nor did I realise that the gin world was set for world domination!

-As Gin, and Gin Festival’s popularity grew at an exponential rate I worked loads more events running the bars with some great Scouse beards / frustrated teachers, and it was there we honed our gin knowledge.
-Around this time, the college we worked for essentially offered us the wonderful opportunity of continuing to have all the responsibility of our full-time course leader roles, but with a third less contact time and a third less pay.
-Despite this very ‘interesting’ situation, I suppose the silver lining was that it made us available to commit to Gin Festival and eventually carve escape routes from teaching.
+As Gin, and Gin Festival’s popularity grew at an exponential rate I worked loads more events running the bars with some great Scouse beards / other frustrated teachers, and it was there we honed our gin knowledge.
+Around this time, the college we worked for essentially offered me the wonderful opportunity of continuing to have all the responsibility of my full-time course leader role, but with a third less contact time and a third less pay.
+Despite this very ‘interesting’ situation, I suppose the silver lining was that it made me available to commit to Gin Festival thus eventually carving an escape route from teaching.